Post by 🍁Searipple101🍁 on Nov 6, 2019 21:07:53 GMT -5

 Silence fell over the crowd.
 Nobody had a thing to say, or they were too afraid to while still among their own clans.
 For a few heartbeats, Halfmoon relished the audible silence but vastly enjoyed the mental processes going on inside each cat’s head as they, for that short time, pondered their actions and existence.
 But it was not to last long.

 Lightning flashed from the heavens and struck Halfmoon upon his perch.
 He was killed instantly, but his words somehow echoed with the booming thunder and roaring rains.
 ‘Peace has no pattern.’
 Perhaps because of the raging storm, or perhaps because of Halfmoon’s words, the fighting ceased for that day.
-The clans retreated back to their nests and laid restlessly for the nights, but those words never left their ears.
+The clans retreated back to their nests and laid restlessly for the night, but those words never left their ears.
 At least, for the rest of that day and upcoming night, the fighting had stopped.